 In United States history, some of the first Baptists in America founded the colony of Rhode Island as a place of religious liberty.
 They were active during the War for Independence and were a driving force behind the Constitutional Bills of Rights—especially the first amendment.

 Perhaps you’re thinking, “That’s all very interesting history, but you still haven’t answered the question, ‘What is a Baptist?’”

 There are several beliefs that identify us as Baptist.
 We do not hold to the name because we belong to a denomination.
 In fact, all Baptists churches are to one degree or another independent.
-There is no “Baptist Headquarters” or “Baptist Pope.”
 Each local church governs itself independently under the Word of God and the Lord Jesus Christ, according to the model found in the New Testament.

 We identify as Baptists because we hold to a set of beliefs that have historically been held by Baptists.
-We identify with a body of doctrine, not a denomination.
+We identify with this body of Bible doctrine, not a denomination.
 These doctrines comprise what we call “Baptist Distinctives.”

 In a nutshell, Baptists are Biblicists.
 We believe the Bible and interpret it literally.
 It is our ultimate authority for everything we believe and practice.

 We don’t hold to church tradition above the Bible.
 When the two come into conflict, we follow what the Bible says.
 Neither do we put personal experience above the authority of God’s Word.
 Sometimes people’s spiritual experiences contradict Scripture.
 We always side with what the Bible teaches.
 We also don’t lift up human reasoning or scholarship above the Scriptures.
 It isn’t just another ancient piece of literature for us to question, correct, or critique.
 It is the inspired Word of God, and it bears all the authority of God Himself.

 That’s why, when you come to a Baptist church like ours, here’s basically what you can expect: an emphasis upon the preaching and teaching of the Bible.